 - People with Vata typically have low levels of natural stores of iron in the body which can cause them to feel weak or fatigued.

 - People with Vata tend to be more moody and sensitive than people with other doshas.

 As mentioned earlier, Vata is a highly dynamic and flexible dosha.
 This means that its physical manifestations are very different from other doshas.
-People with Vata should always remember that they are more likely to experience symptoms that are physical and external, rather than internal or psychological.
+People with Vata should never forget that they are more likely to experience symptoms that are physical and external rather than internal or psychological.

-Vata Dosha individuals might experience the following symptomps,
+Vata Dosha individuals might experience the following symptoms,

 - Dry skin